stay·manual

 Three patterns repeat across the welcome books that actually reduce messages:

 • Give the reason, then the rule.
-“The neighbour upstairs is a violinist — please keep the heels off the tiles after 21:00” is obeyed.
+“The neighbour upstairs is a violinist, so please keep the heels off the tiles after 21:00” is obeyed.
 “No heels after 21:00.” is resented.

 • Tell guests what to do when it goes wrong.
 Every instruction needs an “if this doesn't work, do X” line.
 WiFi fails: reset router.
 Door sticks: lift the handle.
 Aircon won't kick on: check the breaker labelled “AC”.